aav-98/LBP-PROJECT/README.md

 * Type of LBP-operator
 * Division of image into local regions
-* Distance measure for nearest neighbour-classfication
+* Distance measure for nearest neighbour classification

 Particular focus on was given to providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
 This definition allowed any radius and number of sampling points to provided as input.
 This expanded upon version of the LBP-operater allowed us to deal with textures at different scales.